 Photo Credit: George Lucas Episode II Bonus Disc Documentary

-What are your thoughts on all this?
-Let us know in the comments down below!
+Let us know your thoughts on what George Lucas had to say in the comments down below!